-Salted vegetable duck soup (咸菜鸭汤 or Kiam Chye Ark): This savoury Chinese soup cooked with salted mustard green and fresh whole duck is very popular during festive occasions and special gatherings.
-The most time-consuming part is to remove all the duck fats, but it is a necessary step otherwise the soup will be too oily.
+Salted Vegetable Duck Soup (咸菜鸭汤 or Kiam Chye Ark): This savoury Chinese soup cooked with salted mustard green and fresh whole duck is very popular during festive occasions and special gatherings – it is a must for my family every Chinese New Year!

-The Teochews, Hokkiens and Nonya all have their own versions of this soup – this one I am sharing is the Hokkien version.
+The Teochews, Hokkiens and Nonya all have their own versions of salted vegetable duck soup – this one I am sharing is the Hokkien version.
 My youngest daughter has been craving this soup and kept asking me to cook it.
 I don’t cook this very often, I usually only cook it for special occasions or larger family gatherings.

-This soup is really yummy, and the preparation is actually quite easy.
+This salted vegetable duck soup is really yummy, and the preparation is actually quite easy.
 The most time consuming part is to remove all the fats from the duck, otherwise the soup will be very oily because ducks have alot of fats, and it will ruin the soup.

 How to Soak the Kiam Chye (Salted Mustard Green)

 The first time I cooked this soup, I didn’t know that you cannot change the water of the kiam chye (salted mustard green) during soaking, so I changed the water a few times because I didn’t want the soup to be too salty.
 But I didn’t know that the saltiness of the kiam chye would keep on being absorbed by the water, until the kiam chye ended up tasteless!

 So now I have learnt that the trick is to not change the water during soaking – this way the salt content of the water will reach ‘saturation point’ and the saltiness of the kiam chye will ‘equalise’ with the salt content of the soaking water, and retain its taste.
 Hope that you enjoy this recipe!